Huang-Libo/Notebook/Swift/UsingCombine/Operators.md

 The operator will not provide any results under the upstream published has sent a `.finished` completion.
 If the upstream publisher sends a `.failure` completion, then no values will be published and the `.failure` completion will be forwarded.

-## Applying matching criteria to elements
+## Applying Matching Criteria to Elements

 ### allSatisfy